Habitat Conservation on State Trust Lands

 Final Environmental Impact Statement (Merged Final EIS)

-The trust lands HCP “merged” Final Environmental Impact Statement (Merged Final EIS) combines the Draft EIS and the Final EIS.
-This enables readers to identify where and why changes were made to the Draft — in response to public comment and new information — to create the Final.
+The HCP “merged” Final Environmental Impact Statement (Merged Final EIS) combines the Draft EIS and the Final EIS.
+This combination enables readers to identify where and why changes were made to the Draft EIS — in response to public comment and new information — to create the Final EIS.
 The merged Final EIS summarizes the comments received, by topic area, and details how DNR responded to them in making changes to the document.